madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 go through, but it is going to take some time to explain exactly why.
 For now, bare with me.

-Let's oberserve the use of the intermediary function `merge'`{.haskell} and its type signature.
+Let's observe the use of the intermediary function `merge'`{.haskell} and its type signature.

 ```haskell